 The next section of the article looks at the Facilities Department, who literally hold the keys to the premises and are influential in the setting of physical security measures as well as ongoing organisational measures.

-The last section that the article covers is the I.T Department who oversee the information security within the company and therefore the organisational measures that they set in terms of firewalls, encryption of data, assisting with the IT policy (internet usage, BYOD, Cloud Services, Remote Working to name but a few) that ensures the Confidentiality, Integrity and Availability of personal information.
+The last section that the article covers is the I.T Department who oversee the information security within the company and therefore the organisational measures that they set in terms of firewalls, encryption of data, assisting with the IT policy (Internet Usage & Email, BYOD, Cloud Services, Remote Working to name but a few) that ensures the Confidentiality, Integrity and Availability of personal information.

 The article concludes with an observation that not all companies will have the same organisation structure, but is probably quite a common structure of a medium-to-large enterprise within the digital industry.
 Also within the concluding section, the article talks about the need to consider organisational measures when it comes to temporary or contract staff and suggests carrying out risk assessments to ensure processes are in place so as to minimise risk.
 It is the board who should be driving the organisational measures and leading by example, as the person who sits at the very top of the organisation will ultimately be accountable should the company be found to be in violation of the EU GDPR.